rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 ### Introduction

 This tutorial will demonstrate how to analyze and interpret Illumina MiSeq 16S sequencing data using the [Microbiome Helper 16S Workflow](https://github.com/mlangill/microbiome_helper/wiki/16S-standard-operating-procedure).
-It's based on a [previous tutorial we posted](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial), except the dataset was down-sampled to many fewer reads.
+It's based on a [previous tutorial we posted](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial), except this version of the dataset was down-sampled to many fewer reads.
 This changes some of the results, but makes the tutorial run much faster.

 You can download the tutorial dataset here: (2.65GB) [here](https://www.dropbox.com/s/t0q0p88czo9hk6g/16S_tutorial.tar.gz?dl=1).